Greetings to you, music lovers and sports fans all across the country.

 It's a big honor.

-Uh I have been studying the Bible theology and Christian apologetics, which means the defense of the Christian faith, on and off for years.
+I have been studying the Bible theology and Christian apologetics, which means the defense of the Christian faith, on and off for years.

-And just so happens that two of my great school friends, you know their names, I can't mention them on the air, uh, and and they also were high school friends, of course, and I were having dinner, our annual dinner, and one of these two uh made a provocative statement to me.
+And just so happens that two of my great school friends, you know their names, I can't mention them on the air, and they also were high school friends, of course, and I were having dinner, our annual dinner.

-He knows I'm a Christian, and I don't know if he was testing his faith by challenging mine or just being playful and provocative, but he made the statement that he didn't believe that a rational person could be could believe in Christianity.
+He knows I'm a Christian, and I don't know if he was testing his faith by challenging mine or just being playful and provocative, but he made the statement that he didn't believe that a rational person could believe in Christianity.

 And I've studied this stuff a lot, and I tried to respond to him in a brief time.